cmark0v/multi-rewards/README.md

+# changes

+- added docker containers for the test environment and helper scripts
+- made minor modifications allowing eveything to work with solidity 0.8.19
+- de-flattened the contracts for more amicable devops

+to use setup repo and run tests:
-docker container for test environment supplied ``run/setup.sh`` builds the container
+- ``run/setup.sh`` builds the container
-``run/tests.sh`` runs the tests in said container
+- ``run/tests.sh`` runs the tests in said container

 ----------------------------------------------------------------------------------